-At the Company, we seek to use finite resources efficiently and to minimise the environmental impact of our operations.
-We monitor our use of resources on an ongoing basis and analyse any unusually high usage so that we can implement remedial measures.
-We are constantly seeking ways to improve our environmental performance - especially the usage of fuel, electricity, and water in production.
-In addition, we consistently encourage employees to apply resource-saving considerations in their day-to-day work.
+Wai Kee aims to efficiently use finite resources and minimise the environmental impact of our operations.
+Consequently, we are constantly seeking ways to improve our environmental performance, especially the usage of fuel, electricity, and water in the production of our construction materials such as concrete, aggregates and asphalt.
+We regularly monitor our resource management performance through analysis of consumption and waste.
+Where highly unusual activities are identified, remedial measures are then immediately identified and implemented.

-At a minimum, we operate under licenses issued from the Environmental Protection Department ("EPD") of Hong Kong.
-However, our efforts go beyond those required and our Environmental Policies1 to help our team take ownership of our environmentally considerate approach to operations.
-Our first Environmental Policy was implemented in 2011.
-The Environmental Policies outlines our approach to minimising nuisance to the public and to complying with all relevant contractual obligations and statutory requirements in collaboration with key stakeholders.
-They also aim to ensure that every employee is appraised of and takes an active role in compliance with all relevant environmental legislation including but not limited to laws and regulations for air pollution, water pollution, noise control, and waste disposal, through the provision of information, training, and resources in sustainable development, including the conservation of natural resources, optimisation of energy efficiency and the development of green procurement and technology.
-The policies are displayed on bulletin boards in our office and site offices and details are outlined in staff training sessions.
+At a minimum, we operate under licenses and regulations issued by Hong Kong's Environmental Protection Department ("EPD").
+However, our efforts go beyond regulatory requirements; our Environmental Policies1, implemented in 2011, outlined our approach to minimising impact and highlighted all relevant contractual obligations and statutory requirements, in collaboration with key stakeholders.

+Wai Kee encourages its employees to apply resource-saving considerations in their day-to-day work.
+We ensure that every employee is appraised of and takes an active role in complying with all relevant environmental legislation.
+Through the provision of information, training, and resources in sustainable development, this includes, but is not limited to laws and regulations for air pollution, water pollution, noise control and waste disposal.
+These policies are also displayed on bulletin boards in our office and site offices and details are outlined in staff training sessions.

-We monitor our impact on the environment through an Environmental Management System ("EMS") which meets ISO 14001:2015 requirements2.
-We identify and address any significant environmental aspects that can be influenced by us quickly and effectively as far as possible.
-Significant risks are assessed and reviewed to ensure we respond to them promptly with appropriate mitigating actions.
+We further monitor our impact on the environment through EMS which meets ISO 14001:2015 requirements2.
+Wherever possible, we identify and address any significant environmental aspects that we can quickly and effectively influence.
+Significant risks are assessed and reviewed to ensure that we respond to them promptly, with appropriate mitigating actions.